Dkhoa282882/smart-lock-system/README.md

-# Smart-access-control-system
+# Access-control-system
-This system uses ESP32 microcontroller .
-The system provides authentication methods such as entering password through a 4x4 keypad or fingerprint recognition through a fingerprint sensor.
-Additionally , The system is connected to a local network, allowing remote monitoring and management within the local network.
+This project uses an ESP32 microcontroller to implement a smart access-control system.
+The system provides multiple authentication and management functions, including password authentication through a 3x4 keypad and fingerprint recognition through a fingerprint sensor.
-* **Multiple Authentication Methods:** Grant access via a 4-to-6 digit password or by scanning a registered fingerprint.
+* **Multiple Authentication Methods:** Grant access via a 4-to-6 digit password or by scanning a enrolled fingerprint.
-* **State Machine Architecture:** Employs a state machine to manage system modes , enabling non-blocking multitasking across keypad inputs, fingerprint scanning, and web requests.
+* **FreeRTOS Architecture:** Uses FreeRTOS to divide the system into multiple independent tasks, including keypad input, system logic, fingerprint scanning, and door control.
+Tasks communicate and synchronize through mechanisms such as Queues, Task Notifications, and Mutexes, enabling responsive and non-blocking multitasking.
+*  **User Guidance and Display:** Uses a 16x2 LCD to display system status, menus, and instructions, guiding users through authentication and administrative operations.
-* **Non - volatile Memory:** This system have a feature to change the password so the password will be saved into ESP32's EEPROM to prevent data loss during power loss.
+* **Non - volatile Storage:** Stores the system password in the ESP32's Flash memory using EEPROM emulation, allowing the password to be retained after system is powered off or restarted.
 * **Administrative Configuration:** Allows the administrator to change the master password, enroll new fingerprints with automatically assigned IDs, and delete existing fingerprint templates on the device.
-* **Integrated Local Web Server:** Configures the ESP32 to act as a web server, allowing users to remotely control the system and monitor its status from any device within the local network.
-* **Runtime Access Logging:** Tracks and records system events ( Opened Door , Enroll new fingerprint,...) with relative timestamps to  monitor activity.
 <p align="center">
   <img width="50%" alt="hethongvantay" src="https://github.com/user-attachments/assets/a685f27a-fdeb-41fb-9afb-9627b5b27902" />
   <img width="40%" alt="menu" src="https://github.com/user-attachments/assets/166e666b-7061-4423-963f-2d8e3f24d3c3" />